viamrobotics/micro-rdk/examples/modular-drivers/README.md

 instructions and reflash the board.
 We will be using the Wifi RSSI Sensor and free heap sensor for this example.

-### Instantiating the Sensors
+### Configuration

-You can now instantiate the sensors by adding them as new `components` in your robot configuration on app.viam.com.
+You can now instantiate and configure the sensors by adding them as new `components` in your robot configuration on app.viam.com.

 To instantiate the Wifi RSSI Sensor, add the following to the